alephno/roglog/README.md

 # MAKING A ROGUELIKE IN PROLOG

 I want to make a very basic roguelike in prolog.
 Becuase the programming paradigm is so unfamiliar to me I have made a roadmap below.

-## STAGE 1 [2/4]
+## STAGE 1 [3/4]
-1. [X] Print a room with walls represented as # and floors represented as .
+1. [X] Print a room with walls represented as '|' or '-' and floors represented as '.'
 2. [X] Generate a random room
 3. [X] Generate several random rooms that fit onto the screen
 4. [ ] The rooms are connected by floor tiles